How do I begin the process of adoption?

 Do birth fathers have rights?

 Yes.
 In Florida, if able and aware of the pregnancy, a birth father that desires to establish and/or protect his rights is expected to pay a fair and reasonable amount of the expenses incurred in connection with the mother’s pregnancy and the child’s birth, in accordance with his financial ability, when not prevented from doing so by the birth mother.
+There are other statutory requirements that a birth father must comply with in order to assert parental rights.

 We will initially attempt to locate and contact birth fathers if we have information sufficient to make them locatable.
 A birth father may choose to voluntarily cooperate with the adoption plan made by the birth mother and sign a consent or affidavit of non-paternity.